pixelit-project/PixelIt.Docs/src/nodered.md

 ![](/)

-Die Playlist wird als ein Json erstellt, diese die Namen beinhaltet die zuvor in der [Screen Init Node](#screen-init) festgelegt wurden.
+The playlist is created as a json containing the names previously specified in the [Screen Init Node](#screen-init).

-### Die Aufgaben:
+### The tasks

+- Set playback order.
--   Abspielreihenfolge festlegen.
+-

-### Die Konfiguration:
+### The configuration

-**Name**: Dieser ist frei wählbar.
+**Name**: This value can be chosen as you like.

 ## Matrix Config <Badge text="Obsolete" type="warning"/>

 ---

 ![](/matrix_control_node.png)
-::: warning Veraltet!
+::: warning Outdated!
-Diese Node ist veraltet und wurde durch das [Webinterface](webinterface.html#options) ersetzt!
+This node is obsolete and has been replaced by the [webinterface](webinterface.html#options)!
 :::
-Matrix Config ist ein der Node um die Configuration der Pixel It über die Node-RED Erweiterung zu setzten.
-Dieser Node wird direkt an den Core Node gebunden da dieser den Node direkt verarbeiten kann.
+Matrix Config is the node to set the configuration of PixelIt via the Node-RED extension.
+This node is bound directly to the core node because the core node can process the node directly.

-### Die Aufgaben:
+### The tasks

--   Konfiguration der Pixel It.
+- Configuration of PixelIt.

-### Die Konfiguration:
+### The configuration

 ![](/matrix_control_node_config_0.png)
-**Name**: Dieser ist frei wählbar.
+**Name**: This value can be chosen as you like.

 ![](/matrix_control_node_config_1.png)
-**Matrix Brightness**: Stellt die Standard Helligkeit der Pixel It ein.
+**Matrix Brightness**: Sets the default brightness of PixelIt.
 (0 - 255)

 ![](/matrix_control_node_config_2.png)
-**Matrix Type**: Stellt den Type der der verwendeten Matrix ein.
-(Info)
+**Matrix Type**: Sets the type of the matrix used. (info)

 ![](/matrix_control_node_config_3.png)
-**Matrix Correction**: Hier kann eine Farbkorrektur vorgenommen werden.
-(Info)
+**Matrix Correction**: Color correction can be applied here. (info)

 ![](/matrix_control_node_config_4.png)
-**NTP Server**: Hier kann der Domain oder IP-Adresse des NTP Servers übergeben werden
+**NTP Server**: Here the domain or IP address of the NTP server can be passed.

 ![](/matrix_control_node_config_5.png)
-**Clock offset**: Hier wird der UTC Offset angeben (https://en.wikipedia.org/wiki/List_of_UTC_time_offsets)
+**Clock offset**: Here the UTC offset is specified (https://en.wikipedia.org/wiki/List_of_UTC_time_offsets)

 ![](/matrix_control_node_config_6.png)
-**Scroll Text Default Delay**: Hier wird der Default Delay für den Scrolltext eingestellt. (ms)
+**Scroll Text Default Delay**: Sets the default delay for the scroll text. (ms)

 ![](/matrix_control_node_config_7.png)
-**Bootscreen aktiv**: Schaltet den Bootscreen ein oder aus.
+**Bootscreen active**: Switches the boot screen on or off.

 ![](/matrix_control_node_config_8.png)
-**MQTT aktiv**: Schaltet den MQTT Client ein oder aus.
+**MQTT active**: Switches the MQTT client on or off.

 ![](/matrix_control_node_config_9.png)
 ![](/matrix_control_node_config_10.png)
 ![](/matrix_control_node_config_11.png)
 ![](/matrix_control_node_config_12.png)
 ![](/matrix_control_node_config_13.png)
-**MQTT MasterTopic**: Dies ist der Topic auf den die Pixel It lauscht bzw.
-Sendet
+**MQTT MasterTopic**: This is the topic on which the PixelIt listens or transmits
 ## Screen Init

 ---

 ![](/screen_init.png)

-Matrix Config ist ein der Node um die Configuration der Pixel It über die Node-RED Erweiterung zu setzten.
-Dieser Node wird direkt an den Core Node gebunden da dieser den Node direkt verarbeiten kann.
+Matrix Config is the node to set the configuration of the PixelIt via the Node-RED extension.
+This node is bound directly to the core node because the core node can process the node directly.

-### Die Aufgaben:
+### The tasks

--   Benennen des Screen z.B. für die Playlist
+- Naming the screen e.g. for the playlist
--   Anzeigedauer
+- Display duration

-### Die Konfiguration:
+### The configuration

 ![](/screen_init_config_0.png)
-**Name**: Dieser ist frei wählbar.
+**Name**: This value can be chosen as you like.

 ![](/screen_init_config_1.png)
-**Screen Name**: Für Alerts nicht von Bedeutung, aber für Screens wichtig da dieser Name in der Playlist angeben wird.
+**Screen Name**: Not relevant for alerts, but important for screens as this name is used in the playlist.

 ![](/screen_init_config_2.png)
 ::: v-pre
-**Duration**: Die Anzeigedauer des Alerts / Screens in Sekunden, dieser Wert kann auch dynamisch übergeben werden in den man die passende Message-Val mit doppelt Geschweifte Klammern übergibt z.B.`{{payload}}`
+**Duration**: The duration of the alert / screen in seconds, this value can also be passed dynamically by passing the appropriate message-val with double braces e.g. `{payload}}`.
 :::

 ## Switch Animation